apache/cassandra-java-driver/driver-core/Upgrade_guide_to_2.0.rst

 Unfortunately this means there are some breaking changes, but the new API should be both simpler and more complete.

-The first part goes into the breaking changes made to the API (upgrader from 1.0 should be especially attentive to that section) while the second one lists notewhorthy but backward incompatible changes.
+The first part goes into the breaking changes made to the API (upgraders from 1.0 should review this section carefully), while the second part lists noteworthy but backward incompatible changes.